-From James Cook’s handwritten account of his voyage on the Endeavour to Australia’s first Olympics gold medal for women’s swimming and a rare manuscript for Australia’s unofficial anthem, Waltzing Matilda , the Treasures Gallery is devoted to spotlighting extraordinary and affecting moving Australian moments and achievements.
-Poems by Patrick White, the art journals of John Olsen and even a rather mysterious looking lantern belonging to bushranger Captain Moonlite cartoons from the Great Depression era are among the fascinating and often unexpected objects in the collection that is a must-see for any visitor to Canberra.
+From Australia’s first Olympic gold medal for women’s swimming to a rare and precious map from 1663 that formed the template for all maps of ‘New Holland’, or Australia, until Cook, the Treasures Gallery is devoted to spotlighting extraordinary and moving Australian moments and stories.* Poems by Patrick White, the art journals of John Olsen and even a rather mysterious looking lantern belonging to bushranger Captain Moonlite are among the fascinating and often unexpected objects in the collection that is a must-see for any visitor to Canberra.
 Some of the stories are unusual, some are tragic and others are uplifting.
 All offer a remarkable insight into what it means to be Australian.
 Discover it for yourself.

 Here are five unmissable moments of The Treasures Gallery of the National Library of Australia:

 One of Australia’s best-loved bush poets and short story writers, Henry Lawson chronicled the ups and downs of Australian life from the beauty of the outback to the hardship of the 1890s depression.
 The Treasures Gallery currently features a captivating collection of objects from his life and work, including a silver fob watch he purchased in 1896 using a payment from Angus and Robertson for the publication of his first book and an unusual and much-loved pen he used to create his prose and poetry.
 The pen is actually the end of a pencil in which a steel nib has been inserted and attached with a piece of string, and the watch was owned by a number of people after Lawson’s death, including his former romantic partner, the poet Mary Gilmore.